fcaravana/android-app/README.md

 $ ln -s ../app/ app
 ```

-### The 'server' folder has http server running on port 8080, with the following available routes:
+### The 'server' folder has a node.js http server running on port 8080, with the following available routes:

 #### Run service on development machine